 Murad– A Case In Point:

-Murad, a renowned skincare brand, came to us with an aim to heighten the pitch of its customer experience.
-Along with a loyalty program, we implemented Q&A section on its product page.
-Since our unified platform cuts all the difficulties such as silos of information and integration, it allowed Murad to respond quickly to the customers’ questions.
-We made the whole functioning more efficient by directing the customers to products that addressed their concerns.
+Murad, a renowned skincare brand, aimed to heighten the pitch of its customer experience.
+Along with a loyalty program, they implemented Q&A section on its product page.
+Since a unified platform cuts all the difficulties such as silos of information and integration, it allowed Murad to respond quickly to the customers’ questions.
+The whole functioning was made more efficient by directing the customers to products that addressed their concerns.
 By doing it, Murad was able to add a social aspect to Q&A, thereby fostering a sense of community around itself.
 As it widened up the chances of customers to get more accurate and elaborate answers, it put customer experience in a superlative mode.
-You can get a detailed picture of how our solution helped Murad here.

 1) Neither the product nor the price is going to be the next battlefield for marketing and branding.
 That place would be taken by customer experience/service.
 In fact, Walker has already confirmed that customer experience will overtake price and product as the key brand differentiator by the year 2020.